Bayview, Virginia: Community Activities

 The community works to bring together citizens for cultural and religious celebrations such as Black History Month, Easter, and Christmas.
-BCSJ also works to improve the living qualities and improve the self-sufficiency of Bayview's citizens.
+BCSJ also works to improve Bayview's citizens' living standards and self-sufficiency.

 Duties

-The BCSJ received a capacity building grant from a National Housing Assistance Council (HAC) which has produced and extended board training in Financial Management and Loan Packaging.
-The management and maintenance of this grant is used on programs such as BCSJ Water and Sewer Program, Lease-to-Purchase HOME Program and the Shared Properties, Developed Lots, Street Lights, Storm-water retention pond and Community Farm program.
+The BCSJ received a capacity-building grant from the National Housing Assistance Council (HAC), which has produced and extended board training in Financial Management and Loan Packaging.
+The management and maintenance of this grant is used on programs such as BCSJ Water and Sewer Program, Lease-to-Purchase HOME Program and the Shared Properties, Developed Lots, Street Lights, Storm-water retention pond, and Community Farm program.

 Strengths, Improvements, and Opportunities

 Each year, a private firm is hired to conduct a SWOT survey for BCSJ.
 A strength outlined in particular was Bayview's outstanding land control, with 150 acres of buildable lots and community farmland.
 BCSJ has worked to develop a Master Plan for new housing, childcare, and a community center and currently owns community buildings for public meetings, workshops, and gatherings.
-Members in the community demonstrate the powers of Productive Partnerships, Coalitions, and Networking.
-Previous and current partnerships include NAACP, the Nature Conservancy, the United States Department of Housing and Urban Development (HUD), Old Dominion University, and the Citizens for a Better Eastern Shore.
-With the help of community leaders who persevere with strong resilience, extensive work has been done to garner media attention, exposure and support.
-Yet, the community struggles with a lack of professional skills, including financial management, property management, asset management and a lack of supportive legal advisors.
+Members of the community demonstrate the powers of Productive Partnerships, Coalitions, and Networking.
+Previous and current partnerships include the NAACP, the Nature Conservancy, the United States Department of Housing and Urban Development (HUD), Old Dominion University, and the Citizens for a Better Eastern Shore.
+With the help of community leaders who persevere with strong resilience, extensive work has been done to garner media attention, exposure, and support.
+Yet, the community struggles with a lack of professional skills, including financial management, property management, asset management, and a lack of supportive legal advisors.

 Close to Bayview is a tourist attraction area with camping, golfing, bird-watching, fishing, retirement living, etc. The location brings difficulty, as a peninsular toll bridge to the metropolitan mainland and Virginia Beach is difficult to pay for the many low-to-moderate income families living in Bayview.
-The separation between the affluent beach community and Bayview also provides a stigma and segregation, as predominantly African American, low income families are just two miles from gated waterfront communities, leading to gentrification.
+The separation between the affluent beach community and Bayview also provides a stigma and segregation, as predominantly African American, low-income families are just two miles from gated waterfront communities, leading to gentrification.